datawithdev/forge-deployer/README.md

 A simple zero-downtime deployment tool for [Laravel Forge](https://forge.laravel.com/) using [Deployer](https://deployer.org)

 ## Features

 * Configuration options are set via the .env file
 * Automatic roll-back if site appears offline after deployment

 ## Usage

 Proceed to create a new site in Forge as you normally would do, but set the web directory   to `/current/public`.

-After the site has been provisioned head on over the site details and install this Git Repository: `est73/forge-deployer`
+After the site has been provisioned head on over the site details and install this Git Repository  `est73/forge-deployer` with `Install Composer Dependencies` checked.

-Once deployed edit the environment file to make necessary changes.
+Once the initial deploy is done edit the environment file and app settings to make these necessary changes.

 * Forge Environment setting:
   * `APP_URL` *Site url*